dicastro/homelab/README.md

 - create playbook to deploy homer dashboard
 - create playbook to deploy actualbudgets
 - create playbook to deploy uptime kuma
-- create a script to send via ssh all files that are not pushed to git for security reasons
 - create a specific telegram chatbot in order to receive notifications
 - update configuration of mailrise in order to use the correct telegram chatbot
 - adapt backup folders/files in `download.sh` once the project structure is definitive